Skip to main content

 Photo:

-Boys frolic in fields of gorgeous tulips during the Skagit Valley Tulip Festival.
-Credit: JiaYing Grygiel
+Don't miss the fields of gorgeous tulips blooming during the Skagit Valley Tulip Festival.
+Photo: Meredith Charaba

-The daffodils bloom the second half of March, and that means the tulips are on their way.
-For 2024, growers are predicting the tulip bloom might be a tad on the early side.
+The daffodils bloom the second half of March in Skagit Valley, and that means the tulips are on their way.
 Mid-April is typically a good time to plan a trip, though the exact timing of the bloom depends entirely on Mother Nature.

-The Skagit Valley Tulip Festival runs seven days a week, April 1–30, and draws visitors from all 50 states and more than 85 countries.
+The Skagit Valley Tulip Festival runs seven days a week, April 1–30, and draws hundreds of thousands of visitors each year.

 Boys frolic by the tulip fields during the 2017 Skagit Valley Tulip Festival credit JiaYing Grygiel

 Fun in the tulip fields.
-Credit: JiaYing Grygiel
+Photo: JiaYing Grygiel

 Boys in warm jackets stand among fields of beautiful tulips during the Skagit Valley Tulip Fesitval in 2018

 Tulips look beautiful in any weather.
-Credit: JiaYing Grygiel
+Photo: JiaYing Grygiel

 RoozenGaarde